Falco927/MS2-ftmp-/README.md

 # MEMORY GAME

 This Memory game was created for Milestone 2 Interactive Frontend Development, with aim of offering a fun-filled and worthwhile activity for both children and adults.
 The main reason I developed this idea it was to allow users to socialize and having fun while developing important cognitive skills.
 A Very simple game to play with 12 cards in which the users have to turn over a pair of matching cards.
 If a player suceeds in matching a pair, they have another turn and continue until they fail to match two cards , basically the objetive of the game is to find the most matches.
 This is not a new concept but it helped me to understand how to create something interesting and funny for any age and apply some of the learned technologies.
-In this Project, I tried to implement most of the learned concepts and I used them to
-develop this game concept.
+In this Project, I tried to implement most of the learned concepts and I used them to develop this game concept.

-# Index

 # Memory Game (UX)
  ##  User stories